Solar Panels in Legacurry, Co. Monaghan

 A system installed in Legacurry today will generate clean electricity for 25-30 years with minimal maintenance.

-Government Support for Solar in Legacurry
+Solar grants available in Legacurry

 Homeowners in Legacurry, Co.
 Monaghan can apply for the SEAI solar PV grant.
 The maximum grant of €1,800 is confirmed for 2026.